glyphr-studio/Glyphr-Studio-1/README.md

 # Welcome to Glyphr Studio!
-Glyphr Studio is a free, web based font designer, focusing on font design hobbyists.
+Glyphr Studio is a free, web based font designer, focusing on font design for hobbyists.
 More information can be found at [glyphrstudio.com](http://glyphrstudio.com) - and/or follow [@glyphrstudio](https://twitter.com/glyphrstudio) on twitter.

 ## Beta 5 has been released!